Corpus Prevalence of Multiple-Choice Question Options: Introduction

 \section{Introduction}

-During test-taking, examinees often use \enquote{test-wiseness strategies} of varying complexity to achieve a higher score~\cite{millmanAnalysisTestWiseness1965}.
-For example, in the context of Multiple-Choice Questions (MCQs), examinees might quickly eliminate absurd options, or use an \enquote{umbrella term} strategy, by which they choose the option that encompasses all known correct options~\cite{mckenna2019multiple,townsStudentUseTestwiseness1993}.
-In this work, we evaluate the \enquote{availability} heuristic as a test-wiseness strategy.
+During test-taking, examinees often use \enquote{test-wiseness strategies} of varying complexity to achieve a higher score~\citep{millmanAnalysisTestWiseness1965}.
+For example, in the context of Multiple-Choice Questions (MCQs), examinees might quickly eliminate absurd options, or use an \enquote{umbrella term} strategy, by which they choose the option that encompasses all known correct options~\citep{mckenna2019multiple,townsStudentUseTestwiseness1993}.
+Unfortunately, creating MCQs robust to test-wiseness strategies is challenging, as the question designer needs to concurrently pay attention to various aspects of the item.
+To this end, $19$ \enquote{Item Writing Flaws} have been proposed to function as guidelines for MCQ creators~\citep{Tarrant2006}, including criteria such as the length of the distractors/incorrect choices, the presence of negation in the stem or the plausibility of the distractors.
+In this work, and adjacent to the \enquote{distractor plausibility} criterion, we explore the relative concept prevalence of MCQ options.
+For example, considering an MCQ with the options \enquote{Paris}, \enquote{Tallinn}, and \enquote{Antananarivo}, if \enquote{Paris} (which is significantly more prevalent as a concept) is the correct answer, it introduces an undesirable cue for the examinee.

-The availability heuristic, introduced by A. Tversky and D. Kahneman is a strategy by which the likelihood of an event is estimated based on the ease of cognitive retrieval of relevant memories or associations~\cite{availability1973}.
-In the MCQ context, there can be differences in availability between the options.
-If we consider an MCQ with options \enquote{Paris}, \enquote{Tallinn} and \enquote{Antananarivo}, we expect that, for most test-takers, \enquote{Paris} has \textit{higher availability} than the alternatives, as it is generally more prevalent in daily life independently of the specific question asked.